borger/scoop-galaxy-integrations/README.md

 Scoop will be installed by default on your user's home folder, likely on `C:\Users\<username>\scoop\`.

 #### Installing Galaxy Integrations Scoop Bucket
-To make it easy to install apps from this bucket, with [scoop](#-Installing-Scoop) installed run
+To make it easy to install apps from this bucket, with [scoop](#-Installing-Scoop) installed, run

     scoop bucket add galaxy-integrations https://github.com/borger/scoop-galaxy-integrations.git The bucket will be installed on `C:\Users\<username>\scoop\buckets\galaxy-integrations\`.